Dr. Ling Voon, Naturopathic Doctor (ND)

 Extended Health Plans

 Most extended health care plans cover a naturopathic doctor, usually between $200-500 per year.
 Some plans also include lab or diagnostic testing coverage.
 You can clarify coverage with your benefits manager.
 For individuals with a Health Spending Account, visits to a naturopath are 100% covered.
-In respect to the provincial MSP plan, there is limited coverage for individuals on Premium Assistance or social assistance only.

 Frequently Asked Questions about Naturopathic Services